-Prior to BREAKFAST at 12, Mark was vice president of marketing for Farouk Systems, makers of CHI and BioSilk hair care products.
-Before Farouk, he was vice president and chief communications officer with BrandExtract, a branding firm in Houston.
+Prior to BREAKFAST at 12, Mark was Vice President of Marketing for Farouk Systems, makers of CHI and BioSilk hair care products.
+Before Farouk, he was Vice President and Chief Communications officer with BrandExtract, a brand experience firm in Houston.
 He co-founded Parker:Hayden, Inc., an award-winning integrated branding and marketing firm, which later merged with BrandExtract.
-Previously, he was an angel investor and director of marketing for eRealty.com, the first real estate company to integrate online access to MLS information with a full service real estate brokerage operations.
-Mark served as director of strategic services and senior writer with The Adcetera Group and has held various positions with Sysco Corporation, including product information specialist and product manager.
+Previously, he was Director of Marketing for eRealty.com.
+Mark has also served as Director of Strategic Services and Senior Writer with The Adcetera Group and has held various positions with Sysco Corporation, including product information specialist and product manager.
 He began his career as a copywriter, first with Winius-Brandon Advertising in Houston and, later, with Anderson Advertising in San Antonio.

 Mark earned a Bachelor of Arts degree in advertising from Texas Tech University in 1987.